wedwabbit/katcrawl/README.md

 * See if there is a way to check if Bittorrent client is installed on Windows (ie: doesn't have to be running).
 * ~~Add the ability to specify other categories.~~
 * Migrate to [Reuben-Thorpe's](https://github.com/Reuben-Thorpe) API.
+* Add ability to sort results (probably after migration to API).

 ### Thanks
 A big thanks to [Aly Akhtar](https://github.com/alyakhtar) for Katastrophe and the motivation to learn Python.